 Master Planned Communities Financing – Property Segmentation

 - Single Family Residences: These are typically detached homes that, along with the surrounding land, are sold by Master Planned Communities’ developers to the new resident/owner.
-In some cases, single family homes may have zero lot lines, meaning the residence is built to the lot line with little or no additional land.
+In some cases, single family homes may have zero lot lines, meaning the residence reaches to the lot line with little or no additional land.

 - Multifamily Properties: These are typically large, apartment buildings.
 The multifamily buildings is setup as a “for rent” property with multiple floors.